tc39/proposal-compartments/README.md

   // Note: This name differs from the implementation of SES shim and a
   // prior revision of this proposal, where it is currently called `importHook`. loadHook?: (fullSpecifier: string) => Promise<ModuleDescriptor?>

-  // A ModuleDescriptor can have an `importMeta` property.
-  // The compartment assigns these properties over the true `import.meta`
-  // object for the module instance.
-  // That object in turn has a null prototype.
-  // However some properties of `import.meta` are too expensive for a host
-  // to instantiate for every module, like Node.js's `import.meta.resolve`,
-  // which can be avoided for modules that never utter `import.meta`
-  // in their sources.
-  // This hook gets called for any module that utters `import.meta`,
-  // so some work can be deferred until just before the compartment
-  // initializes the module.
-  importMetaHook?: (fullSpecifier: string, importMeta: Object) => void, };
+};

 interface Compartment {